Ahrefs Review — All the Key Pros and Cons

 Using the ‘Rank Tracker’ feature in Ahrefs to keep tabs on keyword rankings

-You can also track keywords on a per-country or even a town/city basis — an option that you won’t find in key competing platforms, and one that could prove helpful for local SEO efforts.
+You can also track keywords on a per-country or even a town/city basis; this is helpful for local SEO efforts.

 As time goes by — and more data about the keywords you’re tracking flows into Ahrefs — you’ll be able to monitor the progress of your attempts to rank a site higher for your chosen keywords.